Fatal semi-truck accidents are a major problem on Pennsylvania roads. A recent study showed:

 Unfortunately, safe driving practices will not always be enough to avoid accidents with large trucks.
 When crashes occur, injuries to occupants of passenger cars can be severe and often fatal.
 Trying to negotiate with an adversarial insurance company to establish liability and get fully compensated for the losses suffered is challenging for injured claimants.
 An experienced Pittsburgh personal injury attorney can provide invaluable guidance and advocacy during the contentious claims process.

-The semi-truck accident lawyers at SMT Legal represent victims who have been injured in crashes with large trucks in Pennsylvania and the families who have lost loved ones in fatal truck accidents.
+The truck accident lawyers at SMT Legal represent victims who have been injured in crashes with large trucks in Pennsylvania and the families who have lost loved ones in fatal truck accidents.
 Our legal team understands the complexities involved in semi-truck accidents and knows how to negotiate to obtain fair and complete compensation for their clients.
 If you or a loved one have been injured in a semi-truck accident, contact SMT Legal and schedule a free consultation to discuss your claim.